-"Triet manages to build a complex... portrait of a talented woman under the influence... who wants to have it all - career, family, creative inspiration and a good sex life - and winds up falling victim to her own ambition...
+"Triet manages to build a complex...
+"Triet's chic, blackly comic portrait of a talented woman under the influence who wants to have it all psychodrama piles up bad career, family, creative inspiration and decisions like so many a good sex life - and winds up falling profiteroles in a victim to her own ambition...
 It's about as French as you can get...
-Triet handles the material gracefully and altogether skilfully, directing star Virginie Efira to one of her most impressive allencompassing performances to date." - Jordan Mintzer, Hollywood Reporter pirecto
+Triet handles croquembouche, admiring the material gracefully and altogether the teetering spectacle of its chaos as it goes." encompassing performances to date."